tomasstolker/diskmap/docs/installation.rst

 Installation from PyPI
 ----------------------

-*diskmap* can be installed with the `pip package manager <https://packaging.python.org/tutorials/installing-packages/>`_:
+*diskmap* can be installed from PyPI with the `pip package manager <https://packaging.python.org/tutorials/installing-packages/>`_:

 .. code-block:: console